MatthewRonaldJohnson/Code-Quiz/README.md

 # Code-Quiz
-Homework #4 Code Quiz

-Goal: Make a quiz game website using HTML, CSS, and Javascript.
-The page should store high scores that persits between session using local storage.
+Quiz game website using HTML, CSS, and Javascript.
+The page stores high scores that persits between session using local storage.

 The deployed webpage can be found [here](https://matthewronaldjohnson.github.io/Code-Quiz/).